2plus2is4/Paint/README.md

-# shithappens
+# Paint
-read the title!\
+read the title!
-bitch.